Tips for travelling China

-Compared to every other country I’ve visited, and those I’m planning to visit on this trip, China definitely felt like the least accessible from the get-go.
-Right from the start of the extensive visa application process, it’s fair to say that I found the thought of travelling China somewhat intimidating, and whilst we were only there for two weeks we came up against our fair share of challenges.
-Nevertheless, I’m glad that I didn’t let my apprehension put me off, as despite being the most inexperienced pair of backpackers we ended up having the best time there.
-Here are my tips for first timers travelling the fourth biggest country in the world…
+Compared to every other country I’ve visited, planning a trip to China was a lot less straightforward.
+From the start of the extensive visa application process to the difficult language barrier, it’s fair to say we faced our fair share of challenges.
+However, despite being the most inexperienced, out of our depth pair of backpackers, we ended up having the best time there.
+Here are my tips for first time travellers to this epic country…

 We crossed the border into mainland China at Shenzhen train station, after getting the train from Hong Kong.
-I’m not being dramatic when I say that passing through immigration and visa control here was TERRIFYING.
-These people had me feeling guilty for things I hadn’t even done.
-I don’t know if it’s better or worse coming into China via an airport, but our experience at Shenzhen was uncomfortable to say the least.
-You have to stand for several excruciating minutes while two people look in your eyes, look you up and down, look at your passport, type things into a computer, talk to each other in Chinese, look you up and down again…you get the picture.
+I’m not being dramatic when I say that passing through immigration and visa control here was kind of terrifying.
+They had me feeling guilty for things I hadn’t even done.
+I don’t know if it’s better or worse coming into China via an airport, but our experience at Shenzhen was scary.
+You have to stand for several excruciating minutes while two people look in your eyes, look you up and down, look at your passport, type things into a computer, talk to each other, look you up and down again…you get the picture.
 My heart was seriously racing!
-Don’t worry though, scary as it is it’s over in a few minutes, and it wasn’t long until me and Jordan were reunited (sweating) on the other side!
+Don’t worry though, scary as it is it’s over in a few minutes, and it wasn’t long until we were reunited (sweating) on the other side!

 Learn the Lingo

 Okay, I realise this one’s a big ask.
 But you really should try and learn the basics in Mandarin before you visit China.
 It’s polite to at least be able to greet people and say please and thank you.